juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 "Oh, umm," Jean completed her note-taking and nodded while closing the door while she left.

 "So," Guy started.
-"Care to explain your rash decision to bombard you nascent core with volatile mana?"
+"Care to explain your rash decision to bombard your nascent core with volatile mana?"

 Revian let out a wry smile and said, "I could feel I was close to something-"